olegz/devnexus/basic-stream-consumer/README.md

 # Basic Kafka Consumer that is built using Spring Cloud Stream

-This sample provides the sample project from which you can build a simple Spring Cloud Function app that can print the message from a Kafka topic to console.
+This recipe provides the sample project from which you can build a simple Spring Cloud Function app that can print the message from a Kafka topic to console.

 ## Getting Started
-Create the project using the day-one-app recipe by executing the following line from your shell:
+Create the project using the basic-stream-consumer recipe by executing the following line from your shell:

 ```shell
 spring boot new my-consumer https://github.com/olegz/devnexus/tree/main/basic-stream-consumer